 8 Interesting Facts About Sandhill Cranes

-1. During migration, 75 percent of the sandhill crane population can be found along a 75-mile stretch of the Platte River in Nebraska.
+1. During migration, 75 percent of the total population of sandhill cranes can be found along a 75-mile stretch of the Platte River in Nebraska.
 Check out more birding hotspots for spring sandhill crane migration.

-2. Sandhill crane offspring can be ready to leave the nest and even start swimming just eight hours after they hatch.
-Although the chicks are independently mobiles, they will stay with their parents up to 10 months after being born.
+4. Sandhill crane offspring can be ready to leave the nest and even start swimming just eight hours after they hatch.
+Although the chicks are independently mobile, they will stay with their parents up to 10 months after being born.
 Check out more adorable photos of bird mothers with babies.

-5. The oldest known sandhill crane fossil was found in the Macasphalt Shell Pit in Florida and is estimated to be 2.5 million years old.
+5. A sandhill crane fossil that was found in the Macasphalt Shell Pit in Florida and is estimated to be 2.5 million years old.
 Fossils found on the central flyway in Nebraska date back even further.

-6. Sandhill cranes mate for life and attract their parents via a courtship dance with moves like jumping into the air, bobbing their heads and stretching their wings to span up to 7 feet.
+6. Sandhill cranes mate for life and attract their partner via a courtship dance with moves like jumping into the air, bobbing their heads and stretching their wings to span up to 7 feet.
 Check out sweet photos that show how birds flirt and attract mates.

 8. Cranes are large birds, but don’t be afraid of them.
 Most of their diet (90 percent) is plant material, including waste grain, roots, berries, and nuts.
 Insects and snails are on the menu, too.